This post may contain affiliate links. Read the full disclosure here.

 A physical therapist can teach you the proper way to perform pelvic floor exercises and use specialized equipment to help determine if you are performing these exercises properly.

-The muscles in your pelvic floor just continue to get weaker with age and lead to further complications such as worsening incontinence, pain and difficulty with intercourse if left untreated.
-Seek a Physical Therapy Exam if your symptoms continue past your 6 week postpartum check-up.
+The muscles in your pelvic floor just continue to get weaker with age and lead to further complications such as worsening incontinence, pain, and difficulty with intercourse if left untreated.
+Seek a Physical Therapy Exam if your symptoms continue past your 6-week postpartum check-up.

 Schedule An Exam With A Women’s Health Physical Therapist

 If you are looking for a Women’s Health Physical Therapist (PT) you can use this tool FIND A PT, where you can quickly search for a PT specialist in your zip code.
-Or you can always contact me and ask me any question related to Women’s Health and Physical Therapy.
+Or you can always contact me and ask me any questions related to Women’s Health and Physical Therapy.
 I am more than happy to help and always respond promptly to my messages.
 I would love to hear from you.

 Dr. Jena Bradley, DPT